 Regardless of the scale, setting specific goals will help keep club members focused and pushing forward.
 And, since you have one another, you’ll always be accountable to someone.

 - Have challenges: Competition can drive learning, so having challenges that pit you against club-mates can help push everyone towards fluency.
 Challenges might include learning the most vocabulary words in a set timeframe, or getting the farthest ahead in an online/app language program.
 Whether you’re playing for a small prize or even just bragging rights, the desire to win will help each club member excel.

 Need an idea for a fun language challenge to get started?
 There are tons of entertaining videos designed specifically for language learners at FluentU, with plenty of opportunity for a little friendly competition.
-Each video comes with flashcards and exercises to test your understanding and make sure you remember the vocabulary from the video.
-Pick a video for your club to watch and see who does best on the exercises!

 You’ll find everything from movie trailers to hilarious YouTube clips to inspiring talks and more, all organized by genre and learning level.
 Plus, the videos have interactive captions you can click for an instant definition, visual learning aid and native pronunciation of any word.

 It’s an awesome way to actively build your skills solo or with your club, all while absorbing your target language the way native speakers actually use it.
 Check out the free trial to rev up your language club!

 - Discuss a book: Book club-style meetings provide helpful, well-rounded language practice.

 The club can select a book in the target language.
 Then, all club members read the book.
 Finally, you host a meeting where you discuss the book while using your target language.
 This way, you get reading, speaking and listening practice.